 Before passing on your smart device for reuse or recycling you need to permanently delete all personal and private data so that it can’t be retrieved.

-Find your device type below and read our step by step instructions to be sure your data is destroyed, not just deleted.
+It’s important to follow the instructions shown here or on the device manufacturer’s website to permanently delete your data.
+This will ensure it can’t be retrieved by anyone else.
+Find your device type below – and read our step by step instructions to be sure your data is destroyed, not just deleted.

 Some people choose to download specialist data deletion software, or employ a reputable professional to do the job.
 However, you can permanently delete your data on devices yourself by following these 4 simple steps: